-(vi) Impairment Testing of Property, Plant and Equipment, Goodwill and Intangible Assets operating capacity.
-Cost is determined on weighted average basis.
+(vi) Impairment Testing of Property, Plant and Equipment, Goodwill and Intangible Assets

 The carrying amounts of the Company's non-financial assets, other than inventories and deferred tax assets are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.
 Goodwill and intangible assets that have indefinite lives or that are not yet available for use are tested for impairment annually; their recoverable amount is estimated annually each year at the reporting date.